 5 ways to stay social when travelling

-Are you about to embark on a mission as a solo traveler?
+Are you about to embark on a mission as a solo traveller?
 There are so many adventures to be had, and so many great people to meet along the way, but for some people, the thought of travelling alone while you find yourself among groups of families and friends can seem a bit daunting!

 Travel can be a great way to combat loneliness and a terrific way to expand your horizons.
 If you’re single, separated, divorced or widowed, chances are you might be familiar with the feeling of loneliness, with more than 80% of us in this category having experienced it.¹